 What’s the point of a Princeton education?
 What is liberal arts learning all about?
 How can students make the most of opportunities afforded to them by liberal arts colleges and universities?
-Two of Princeton’s most distinguished scholars and acclaimed teachers, Professor Robert George and Dean Jill Dolan, will explore these questions in a public dialogue entitled: “Freeing the Mind: What Truly Matters in a Princeton Education," for First-Year Families Weekend.
+Two of Princeton’s most distinguished scholars and acclaimed teachers, Professor Robert George and Dean Jill Dolan, will explore these questions in a public dialogue entitled, “Freeing the Mind: What Truly Matters in a Princeton Education," for First-Year Families Weekend.

 *Princeton First-Year Families Weekend - open to the public, to students and families of students.

 Sanjeev Kulkarni is William R. Kenan, Jr. Professor of Electrical Engineering.
 He has taught at Princeton since 1991, and has served as head of Butler College and as Dean of the Graduate School and Dean of the Faculty.
 Professor Kulkarni is a recipient of the President’s Award for Distinguished Teaching.
 He earned an MA degree from Stanford University and holds a PhD from the Massachusetts Institute of Technology.